-"The idea which the Lord sought to develop, the truth which He sought to reveal, during those wondrous forty days in which 'He showed Himself alive after His Passion, by many infallible proofs,' and 'spake of the things which concern the kingdom of God,' was the essential oneness, the close association and inter-penetration of the two worlds.
-He came to abolish death; to show that there was but a voil between the two great chambers of the temple of man's life and destiny.
-This was the essential idea.
-He came to destroy death, and him that had the power of death-that is, the devil-by making it manifestly the minister of progress; the step by which the being passes up with all its glorious endowment of faculty into a larger, more glorious, more blessed world.
-He sought to abolish death by making man closely and dearly familiar with that which lies beyond death; revealing it as the home of the children, the meeting-place of the brethren, the field of the prominent preachers of every denomination have given up as utterly untenable and incredible the former, and as regards the latter doctrine, not a few are now boldly proclaiming the full and joyful play of all the human faculties and powers.
+making it manifestly the minister of progress; the step by which the being passes up with all its glorious endocument of faculty kito a larger, more glorious, more biessed world.
+He sought to abolish death by making man closely and dearly familiar with that which lies beyond death; revealing it as the home of the children, the meeting-place of the brethren, the field of the fall and joyful play of all the human faculties and powers.
 And so He visibly, so to speak, lived in two worlds, and passed from the one to the other constantly and familiarly in their sight.
-He was never more at home with them than when He joined Himself to them as they journeyed to Emmans, and was 'known to them in the breaking of bread' as He vanished out of their sight; or as He stood over against them on the shore of the blue Galilean Sea, and bid them let down their nets for a draught.
-It was their Friend, their Brother, their Master, just as they had known Him, as they followed His steps along the streets of Jerusalem or the pathways of Galilee.
-He had forgotten nothing of the old and dear association, but by a hundred tender touches He recalled it in that new and wondrous season of intercourse with them, while He haunted the scene of His passion ere He still passed up for ever to His glorious throne.
+He was never more at home with them than when He joined Himself to them as they journeyed to Emmans, and was 'known to them in the breaking of bread 'as He vanished out of their sight; or as He stood over against them on the shore of the blue Galilean Sea, and bid them let down their nets for a draught.
+It was their Friend, their Brother, their Master, just as they had known Him, as they followed His sleps along the streets of Jerusalem or the pathways of Galilee.
+He hand forgotten nothing of the old and dear association, but by a hundred tender touches He recalled it in that new and wondrous season of intercourses with them, while He hanted the scene of His passion ere He still passed up for ever to His glorious throne.
 It was the same Jesus; they never questioned it for a moment.
-He might have come back, as Lazarus came back, to take His homeless place at their head once more.
+He might have come back, as Lazarus came back, to take His homeless place at their hed none more.

 "And yet! and yet! a strange and till then unknown awe invested Him.
 He came like a Spirit out of the unseen, and vanished like a Spirit into the unseen again.
 But still all His interest was about earth and earth's life, and about the work that must be done in it by His disciples in His name, that it might be saved and blessed.
-Fresh from the vision of the ineffable glory, He had the man's full interest in everything human, and in them as His dearest and most trusted comrades and friends.
+Fresh from the vision of the ineffable glory, the had the man's full interest in everything human; and in them as His dearest and most transde comrades and friends.
 It was the Lord, the Lord as they had known and loved Him; but the Lord, already a citizen of the world of their dreams and hopes.
-He sought to make this earthly life seem spiritual, and that heavenly life seem homelike to the dwellers in the flesh.
-The thought was a divine one, and it was divinely expressed by word and by work in that season of intimate yet awful communion with the disciples, which we may regard as the marriage festival of two worlds."
+He sought to make this earthly life seem spiritual, and that heavenly life seem home-like to the dwellers in the flesh.
+The thought was a divine one, and it was divinely expressed by word and by work in that season of intimate yet awful communion with the disciples, which we may regard as the marriage festival of two words."

-Another instance is the following :---
+Another instance is the following:-